AdobeDocs/experience-manager-65.fr-FR/help/assets/private-folder.md

    >[!NOTE]
    >
-   >Vous pouvez affecter différents rôles (tels que Éditeur, Propriétaire ou Observateur) à l’utilisateur avec lequel vous partagez le dossier.
-Si vous attribuez un rôle Propriétaire à l’utilisateur, l’utilisateur possède des privilèges Éditeur sur le dossier.
+   >You can assign various roles, such as `Editor`, `Owner`, or `Viewer` to the user with whom you share the folder.
+If you assign an `Owner` role to the user, the user has `Editor` privileges on the folder.
 En outre, il peut partager le dossier avec d’autres utilisateurs.
-Si vous affectez le rôle Éditeur, l’utilisateur peut modifier les ressources situées dans votre dossier privé.
+If you assign an `Editor` role, the user can edit the assets in your private folder.
 Si vous attribuez un rôle de lecteur de contenu, l’utilisateur peut uniquement vue les fichiers de votre dossier privé.

    >[!NOTE]
    >
-   >Le dossier privé comporte au moins un membre doté du rôle Propriétaire.
+   >Le dossier privé comporte au moins un membre avec `Owner` un rôle.
 Par conséquent, l’administrateur ne peut pas supprimer tous les membres propriétaires d’un dossier privé.
 Toutefois, pour supprimer les propriétaires existants (et l’administrateur lui-même) du dossier privé, l’administrateur doit ajouter un autre utilisateur en tant que propriétaire.

 1. Cliquez sur **[!UICONTROL Enregistrer]**.
 Depending on the role you assign, the user is assigned a set of privileges on your private folder when the user logs in to [!DNL Assets].
 1. Cliquez sur **[!UICONTROL OK]** pour fermer le message de confirmation.